awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 ## Test an image without adding RIE to the image<a name="images-test-add"></a>

 You install the runtime interface emulator to your local machine\.
-When you run the image function, you set the entry point to be the emulator\.
+When you run the Lambda image function, you set the entry point to be the emulator\.

 **To test an image without adding RIE to the image**